Corona: DW laureate criticizes 'ideological stubbornness' of Irani leadership | DW | 28.03.2020

 The Iranian government cannot free itself from fatal ideological patterns even in the face of the Corona epidemic, political scientist Sadegh Zibakalam told DW.

 Ideology was more important to the Iranian government than human lives, Zibakalam said.
-The lecturer at the University of Tehran was honored with the DW Freedom of Speech Award in 2018.
+The University of Tehran professor was honored with the DW Freedom of Speech Award in 2018.

 After the Islamic Republic suddenly decided against their initial request for help from the organization Doctors without Borders (MSF), Zibakalam wrote on Twitter: "First the ideology, then the health and lives of the people.
 The fact that the political and ideological principles in Iran are above all else has been aptly demonstrated in the rejection of the MSF organization.
 Would the aid even have been rejected had it come from Russia?"